-If you are landing at Vaclav Havel Prague Airport and not sure of the ideal way to get into the city centre, we have put together all the acceptable alternatives and our recommendations.
-Prague is famously known for its dubious cab drivers but also has good public transport and a few fantastic private shuttle companies.
+If you are landing at Vaclav Havel Prague Airport and unsure of the ideal way to get into the city centre, we have put together all the acceptable alternatives and our recommendations.
+Prague is famously known for its dubious cab drivers and has good public transport and a few fantastic private shuttle companies.
 With our advice, transport from the airport won’t be stressful.

-Prague Airport is situated about 17 kilometers from the city center.
+Prague Airport is situated about 17 kilometres from the city centre.
 It takes about 25 to 30 minutes to get there when there is no traffic.
 If you travel further and travel in traffic, the journey can take up to 60 minutes.
-The rush hours are usually during working days in the morning from 7am to 10am and in the late afternoon from 4pm to 7pm.
-During those rush hours it is a good idea to add 20 minutes to your travel time.
+The rush hours are usually during working days in the morning from 7 am to 10 am and in the late afternoon from 4 pm to 7 pm.
+During those rush hours, it is a good idea to add 20 minutes to your travel time.

-Out of all options, we also don’t recommend taking a public airport taxi because for the same and even very often much lower price you can get a much better service with a private transfer or Uber Black.
+Out of all options, we also don’t recommend taking a public airport taxi because you can get a much better service with a private transfer or Uber Black for the same and even very often much lower price.

-Prague Airport Transfers focus on private airport pickups and all their drivers are hand-picked and well-trained.
-For a slightly cheaper price than an airport taxi, €22, you will get a private professional driver with excellent English and knowledge of Prague.
-The driver will be also waiting for you with a welcome sign at the terminal lobby for up to 60 minutes at no extra charge.
-If the flight is delayed or arriving early, your driver will be monitoring the flight schedule and will manage pickup accordingly.
+Prague Airport Transfers focus on private airport pickups, and all their drivers are hand-picked and well-trained.
+For a slightly lower price than an airport taxi, €22, you will get a private, professional driver with excellent English and knowledge of Prague.
+The driver will also be waiting for you with a welcome sign at the terminal lobby for up to 60 minutes at no extra charge.
+If the flight is delayed or arrives early, your driver will monitor the flight schedule and manage pickup accordingly.
 The best thing is you will land and go right away with no waiting as your car is always ready.
 The service has excellent ratings.
 Just Google ‘Prague Airport Transfers sro’.

 UBER or Bolt

 There is also an AE (Airport Express) bus which links the airport and main train station in just 35 minutes.
 The bus stop is at the parking lot right in front of Terminal 1.
-If you are arriving at Terminal 2, you need to walk about 5 to 7 minutes to Terminal 1.
+If you arrive at Terminal 2, you need to walk about 5 to 7 minutes to Terminal 1.
 Tickets cost 60 CZK (about €2,50).
-The AE bus operates at 15- to 30-minute intervals from 5:30am to 22:00pm, daily.
-You can use this bus even if you are not connecting to the train and just transfer to the metro (line C).
-The train station is not far from Wenceslas Square and you can even consider 10 to 12 minutes’ walking.
+The AE bus operates at 15- to 30-minute intervals from 5:30 am to 10:00 pm daily.
+You can use this bus even if you are not connecting to the train and transfer to the metro (line C).
+The train station is not far from Wenceslas Square, and you can even consider 10 to 12 minutes walking.

-A good compromise between a cheap public transportation and a private car might be a shared shuttle bus.
-It costs just €12 per person (€19 for group of 2 persons) and will get you from the airport directly to your hotel or apartment address.
-But if you are traveling with more than 2 individuals, you probably won’t save much, and a taxi or Uber might represent better value.
-There is also a cheaper version of this shuttle bus that costs just €5.50 per person, but it only goes to the city center (Narodní třída).
+A good compromise between cheap public transportation and a private car might be a shared shuttle bus.
+It costs just €12 per person (€19 for a group of 2 persons) and will get you from the airport directly to your hotel or apartment address.
+But if you are travelling with more than 2 individuals, you probably won’t save much, and a taxi or Uber might represent better value.
+There is also a cheaper version of this shuttle bus that costs just €5.50 per person, but it only goes to the city centre (Narodní třída).
 The two shuttles are very comfortable, typically a Mercedes Benz minibus with air conditioning and comfortable seats.
-The journey takes from 30 to 60 minutes depending on the amount of traffic and the number of stops.
+The journey takes from 30 to 60 minutes depending on the traffic and the number of stops.

-If you planning to rent a car for your stay in Prague, it makes sense to arrange rental at Prague Airport.
-Opposite Terminal 1, next to the Marriot hotel, you will find the P COMFORT building with various rental companies like SIXT, Hertz, Avis Car Rental and Budget Car Rental, along with a few local ones like Dvořák Rent a Car or Czechocar Car Rental.
+If you were planning to rent a car for your stay in Prague, it makes sense to arrange a rental at Prague Airport.
+Opposite Terminal 1, next to the Marriot hotel, you will find the P COMFORT building with various rental companies like Sixt, Hertz, Avis Car Rental and Budget Car Rental, along with a few local ones like Dvořák Rent a Car or Czechocar Car Rental.
 Offices are open from 8:00am to 22:00pm.
-This option makes sense only if you are planning to use a car for driving outside of Prague, otherwise due to the parking restrictions in the city center and often traffic, it doesn’t make much sense.
+This option makes sense only if you are planning to use a car for driving outside of Prague; otherwise, due to the parking restrictions in the city centre and often traffic, it doesn’t make much sense.

-Yellow Regiojet bues have a stop at Terminal 1.
+Yellow Regiojet buses have a stop at Terminal 1.
 They offer routes between the airport and Hradčanská stop in Prague 6.
-Due to the 1-hour intervals they are not the best options for connecting to the city center, but they are very useful if you are travelling to other cities from Prague Airport.
+Due to the 1-hour intervals are not the best options for connecting to the city centre, but they are beneficial if you are travelling to other cities from Prague Airport.